-Rutabagas, or swedes, are a biennial typically grown as an annual.
-They are root vegetables grown for both their golden root and their greens.
-Here’s how to plant and grow rutabagas in your garden!
+Rutabagas, or swedes, are root vegetables grown for both their golden root and their greens.
+Midsummer is the best time to plant rutabagas for a bumper fall harvest.
+Here’s how to grow interesting rutabagas in your garden!

 Rutabaga is a cool-weather root vegetable.
 It’s actually a biennial plant but typically grown as an annual crop.